 If you’re self-employed, then consider how you might be able to provide more value to your customers.
-Or how about figuring out how to earn more per customer transaction; or about increasing the amount of transactions; or how about restructuring your pricing or changing the product or service you offer in some way?
+Or how about figuring out how to earn more per customer transaction?
+Or how about increasing the number of transactions?
+Or how about restructuring your pricing or changing the product or service you offer in some way?

 I’m sure there are many options that you could consider.
 Use some creativity and ask your family and friends for their feedback and input.
 Just one idea could very easily change how you work or do business.

 Step 7: Find Adequate Support